ABIF-McGill/Intro_to_Fiji_Macros/README.md

 <br>

 A few things to note.
-Fiji will attemps to run your script *as is* on the image files in your folder.
+Fiji will attempt to run your script *as is* on the image files in your folder.
 In this regard, the script we just wrote is not very robust, since if you try to run it on an image that does not read have at least three channels, it will fail.
 For example, if you try to run this exact macro on an image with two channels, it will throw an error when it reaches the command:

 `Stack.setChannel(3);`